 Frequently Asked Questions

-A clipping path is a hand-drawn vector line used to cut an object from its background for clean, sharp edges.
+This technique uses a hand-drawn vector line to cut an object out of its background cleanly and precisely.

 You trace the object with the Pen Tool, turn the path into a selection, and remove or replace the background.